Calibration and Virtual Camera Control

 • Press D-PAD Right arrow to fly to the next bookmark

-To toggle snap mode of the virtual camera
+To toggle the snap mode of the virtual camera

-(This forces the virtual camera to snap towards a direction on the virtual environment.)
+(This forces the virtual camera to snap toward a direction in the virtual environment.)

 Use the T key: